 Arrival by ferry

-The journey with the Texel ferry is super easy.
-You should know that:
+Getting there on the Texel ferry is super easy.
+What you should know for your vacation on Texel:

 - If you are traveling by car, it is best to enter the address of your accommodation in Texel in yours Navigation device* on.
 If you don't have this, then enter Pontweg 1 in Den Hoorn / Texel.